Xatiko540/xmpp_dart/README.md

 ## XmppStone

 Lightweight XMPP client library written completely in Dart.
-My intention is to write simple to use library for future XMPP client based on Flutter.
+My intention is to write simple to use library for future XMPP client web based on Flutter.

 __Supported documents:__
  - __RFC6120__: Extensible Messaging and Presence Protocol (XMPP): Core